TexasInstruments/edgeai-tidl-tools/scripts/setup/README.md

 - `SDK_VERSION`: Specifies the SDK version on the target device
 - `UPDATE_OSRT_COMPONENTS`: Controls whether to update OSRT components
 - `UPDATE_FIRMWARE_AND_LIB`: Controls whether to update firmware and libraries

-> **Note:** Make sure you have a stable internet connection on the target device to run this script.
-Reboot the device after the update for the new firmware to be loaded.

 #### <u>SDK 11.0 and 11.1</u>